 Fine Arts Admission Requirements

-The admissions application for the 2014-2015 academic year is available here.
+View the admissions application for the 2014-2015 academic year.
 The application deadline is March 1, 2014.
 Applications received after March 1 will be reviewed on a space-available basis.
 Applications are accepted on a rolling basis until the program is full.
 For maximum scholarship consideration, apply by December 1, 2013.
 For transfer and transition students, the priority deadline is March 1, 2014.

 Due to the sequential nature of the curriculum, students are only accepted for the fall semester.
 Portfolios are not a component of the DAAP/UC application process.